ChainsawGarden/Cataclysm-DDA-DF/doc/COMPILING/COMPILING.md

         ├── gettext
         │   ├── include
         │   └── lib
+        ├── lua
+        │   ├── include
+        │   └── lib
         └── ncurses
             ├── include
             └── lib

 Populated with respective frameworks, dylibs and headers.
-Tested lib versions are libintl.8.dylib for gettext and libncurses.5.4.dylib for ncurses.
+Tested lib versions are libintl.8.dylib for gettext, liblua.5.2.4.dylib for lua, and libncurses.5.4.dylib for ncurses.
 These libs were obtained from `homebrew` binary distribution at OS X 10.11.
 Frameworks were obtained from the SDL official website as described in the next [section](#sdl).

 ### Building (SDL)

-To build the full feature tiles and sound enabled version with localizations enabled:
+To build the full feature tiles and sound enabled version with lua and localizations enabled:

     make dmgdist CROSS=x86_64-apple-darwin15- NATIVE=osx OSX_MIN=10.7 USE_HOME_DIR=1 CLANG=1
-      RELEASE=1 LOCALIZE=1 LANGUAGES=all TILES=1 SOUND=1 FRAMEWORK=1
+      RELEASE=1 LOCALIZE=1 LANGUAGES=all LUA=1 TILES=1 SOUND=1 FRAMEWORK=1
       OSXCROSS=1 LIBSDIR=../libs FRAMEWORKSDIR=../Frameworks

 Make sure that `x86_64-apple-darwin15-clang++` is in `PATH` environment variable.

 ### Building (ncurses)

-To build the full curses version with localizations enabled:
+To build the full curses version with lua and localizations enabled:

     make dmgdist CROSS=x86_64-apple-darwin15- NATIVE=osx OSX_MIN=10.7 USE_HOME_DIR=1 CLANG=1
-      RELEASE=1 LOCALIZE=1 LANGUAGES=all OSXCROSS=1 LIBSDIR=../libs FRAMEWORKSDIR=../Frameworks
+      RELEASE=1 LOCALIZE=1 LANGUAGES=all LUA=1 OSXCROSS=1 LIBSDIR=../libs FRAMEWORKSDIR=../Frameworks

 Make sure that `x86_64-apple-darwin15-clang++` is in `PATH` environment variable.